Enhancing OLAP Resilience at LinkedIn: Introduction

 \item \textit{Server.} Hosts segments (Pinot's term for shards) and executes queries.
 Servers perform the heavy lifting in query processing, scanning indexed data, applying filters, and computing partial aggregations that are sent back to brokers. \end{enumerate}

 Pinot has a flexible, horizontally scalable architecture that allows service providers to tune hardware for particular applications according to constraints of cost, maximum tolerated latency at a desired throughput, data retention, and schema.
-At LinkedIn, Pinot serves high-throughput, low-latency site-facing applications such as Who-Viewed-My-Profile~\cite{linkedin_who_viewed}, advertiser analytics~\cite{linkedin_marketing_analytics}, Talent Insights~\cite{linkedin_talent_insights}, and session feed item selection~\cite{linkedin_recommended_content}, as well as non-mission-critical applications such as internal dashboards and ad-hoc data analysis.

-Pinot was built at LinkedIn and open-sourced in 2015.
-Since then, notable features have been added, including the multi-stage query engine~\cite{pinot_multi_stage_engine} (enabling operations like JOIN and window functions~\cite{postgresql_window_functions}), plug-in based ingestion mechanisms~\cite{pinot_stream_ingestion}, support for real-time only tables, UPSERT~\cite{pinot_upsert}, and the Pinot SPI~\cite{pinot_plugin_architecture}.
-Beyond these functional capabilities, Pinot has also added features for easing operations and reducing cost, including new indexing mechanisms (JSON and Range indexes~\cite{pinot_range_index}), replica groups~\cite{pinot_segment_assignment}, efficient controller resource usage~\cite{pinot_controller_separation}.